Driving to GermanySo why by car?

 Belgium is the longest section of the route, and once you swing by Bruges is relatively straight until you reach Brussels.
-Some sections of the tarmac are tired, but the biggest issue is the unfortunate habit of tailgating.
-I mean when you look in the rear view mirror and you cannot see the headlights of the car behind it's clear it's too close.
+Some sections of the tarmac are tired, and their used to be the unfortunate habit of tailgating.
+I mean, when you look in the rear view mirror and you cannot see the headlights of the car behind it's clear it's too close.

-Once you hit Germany you notice the occasional driver making use of the Autobahn, the rest understand the compromise between pace & fuel consumption, so on the whole 80mph (130kph) is closer to the norm.
+Once you hit Germany, you notice the occasional driver making use of the Autobahn, the rest understand the compromise between pace & fuel consumption, so on the whole, 80mph (130kph) is closer to the norm.

 Why not cheer yourself up in January and plan a trip to the Christmas markets for December?

-Is there anything else I need to know?
+Tips for driving to GermanyIs there anything else I need to know?

 Winter tyres - It is the law to have them fitted in wintery conditions according to the AA, although it doesn't specify a date on the site.
-Germans I have spoken to tell me it's from the 1st December, so it looks to be compliant you should have winter tyres fitted.
+Germans I have spoken to tell me it's from the 1st November, so it looks to be compliant you should have winter tyres fitted.

-Having said that, have I had winter tyres fitted every year – eeerrmmm no comment.
+Having said that, have I had winter tyres fitted every year? - eeerrmmm no comment.
 I have seen the Police whilst filling up with fuel in Germany and they don't run across to check my tyres, that's all I am saying.